 The not-for-profit scheme, set up by WGGB and the Personal Managers’ Association (PMA), completed its latest distribution to writers last month.

 The recent pay-out follows seven previous BBC distributions and two ITV distributions.

-Since the WDP scheme launched in 2015, over £6.8 million has hit the bank accounts of writers.
+Since the first WDP payments were made in 2015, over £6.8 million has hit the bank accounts of writers.

 Writers don’t have to be members of WGGB to be eligible, or need to register.
 But if they are writing under a contract for a show that is to be broadcast by the BBC or ITV, they should check that their contract contains a clause on WDP.
 WGGB members are eligible for contract vetting, and legal advice as part of their membership, so can get in touch with us if they are unsure (email email@example.com or phone 020 7833 0777).

 The distribution schedule varies, but for the BBC it usually takes place every December/January.

 WDP’s longer term strategy is to broaden the scheme out to other broadcasters beyond BBC and ITV.